NVIDIA/aistore/tar2tf/README.md

 # TAR2TF - AIS python client

-This client provides an easy way to interact with AIS cluster to create tensorflow datasets.
+This client provides an easy way to interact with AIS cluster to create TensorFlow datasets.

 ### Start